Henrik-Nordlund/Cybersecurity-Projects/README.md

 This repository contains selected projects, labs and experiments from my cybersecurity studies and self-directed work.
 The projects are conducted in lab or simulated environments and are intended to demonstrate what I have worked with, what I have learned and how I approach security-related problems.

 [**Professional statement**](https://github.com/Henrik-Nordlund/Professional-Statement)
-*A professional statement originally developed as part of the Google Cybersecurity Professional Certificate.*
+*A professional statement originally developed as part of the Google Cybersecurity Professional Certificate.
+The text has been lightly edited for language and clarity.*